 - Use synthetic identities.
 Fraudsters combine real and fake data to create new synthetic identities.
-Fake data may come from physically stolen data (IDs, documents, credit cards etc.) or personal information stolen in internet environment.
-With these false identities bank fraud rings try to obtain credit, make purchases or open new accounts.
+Fake data may come from physically stolen data (IDs, documents, credit cards, etc.) or personal information stolen in the internet environment.
+With these false identities, bank fraud rings try to obtain credit, make purchases, or open new accounts.
 Synthetic identity fraud is evolving significantly.
 In the U.S. synthetic identity fraud is responsible for 20 percent of credit losses, with an average charge of $15,000.

 - Hijack consumer devices and steal identity using hacking.
-This is designed to steal personal data using various techniques as fraudulent e-mails requesting personal information or websites that are infiltrated by malware as Trojan horses, worms or viruses.
-Every day millions of users are submitting their personal information (such as their names and addresses, debit card numbers, ID numbers) into millions of online forms to make their purchases, validate documents or communicate with governments or with each other.
-Hackers, with growing scale, are discovering ways to exploit vulnerabilities in all those systems.
+This is designed to steal personal data using various techniques as fraudulent e-mails requesting personal information or websites that are infiltrated by malware like Trojan horses, worms, or viruses.
+Every day millions of users are submitting their personal information (such as their names and addresses, debit card numbers, ID numbers) into millions of online forms to make their purchases, validate documents, or communicate with governments or with each other.
+Hackers, with a growing scale, are discovering ways to exploit vulnerabilities in all those systems.

 One of the ways to detect and actively prevent fraudulent activities is to use graphs.

-When analyzing potential fraudulent situation, the bank analyst looks for patterns of suspicious behavior.
+When analyzing potential fraudulent situations, the bank analyst looks for patterns of suspicious behavior.

 For example, two consequent payments to the same external account might be all right.
 But if the account was previously red-flagged, the pattern might be part of a bigger fraud pattern.

 When fraudsters acquire credit card details, they might try to do a few small transactions.
 Usually, this is done with one or the whole pool of stolen cards.
 Which is the way to verify which cards work.
 When confirmed this, the fraud rings use the whole pools of functional cards to steal from banks in big.